-A big piece of service operations is tackling (mostly small) user demands, such as password changes and software installations.
+A big piece of ITIL service operations is tackling (mostly small) user demands, such as password changes and software installations.
 Requests need to be handled quickly, efficiently, and with clear communication.
-Request fulfillment helps improve the productivity and standardize processes for users to help avoid incidents and monitor customer satisfaction.
-Below are the activities associated with request fulfillment.
+Request fulfillment helps improve productivity and standardize processes for users to help avoid incidents and monitor customer satisfaction.
+Below are the activities associated with request fulfillment:

 - Fulfillment support

 - Model execution

 - Monitoring and escalation

 Also known as identity management or rights management, access management involves granting rights to authorized users and preventing access from non-users.
 This process also requires team members to maintain and oversee that the policies surrounding security and information management are implemented and executed correctly.
 Access management gives organizations the ability to maintain a secure environment that prevents data breaches and unauthorized usage.
 Check out the key strategies to access management:

 - Request access

 - Providing rights